bhartl/docker-tutorial/Readme.md

 With docker, we can package an application into an image and let it run virtually anywhere.

+### Examples

-For the hands-on example of using docker in a real-world application, checkout the [hello-docker](hello-docker) project.
+For the hands-on example of using docker in a real-world application, checkout the [hello-docker](hello-docker) app.

+Also checkout the simple [hello-flask](hello-flask) app, following [G. Singh's Blog-Post](https://towardsdatascience.com/docker-made-easy-for-data-scientists-b32efbc23165).